AC Joint Separation Management

-Acromioclavicular joints or AC joints are easily injured and susceptible to secondary issues such as arthritis, laxity and shoulder pain.
-Often referred to as a “separated shoulder”, an AC separation takes place when the ligaments that stabilize the collar bone (clavicle) and the shoulder blade (scapula) become damaged.
+Acromioclavicular (AC) joints are easily injured and susceptible to secondary issues such as arthritis, laxity, and shoulder pain.
+Often referred to as a “separated shoulder,” an AC separation occurs when the ligaments that stabilize the collar bone (clavicle) and the shoulder blade (scapula) are damaged.

-The acromioclavicular joint is the connection between the lateral end of the clavicle (collar bone) and the lateral end of the scapula (shoulder blade).
+The acromioclavicular joint connects the lateral end of the clavicle (collar bone) and the lateral end of the scapula (shoulder blade).
 This bony section of the scapula is referred to as the acromion.
 The AC joint creates a stabilizing union between the front and back of the shoulder girdle.
-It’s important to note that when healthy this joint has ample mobility, which allows for significant motion of the shoulder.
+It’s important to note that when healthy, this joint has ample mobility that allows for significant motion of the shoulder.
 The AC joint forms an important archway that protects the rotator cuff and shoulder joint below.

 Stabilized by a joint capsule, the acromioclavicular joint encompasses the ends of the clavicle and acromion along with several ligaments.
-Because ligaments attach bones to bones, when the AC joint ligaments, located under the clavicle, are damaged with a separated shoulder they create a downward pull to the clavicle and AC joint.
+Because ligaments attach bones to bones, when the AC joint ligaments (located under the clavicle) are damaged due to a separated shoulder, there is a downward pull to the clavicle and AC joint.

 What Causes a Sprained AC Joint?

-Falls are often the cause of separated shoulder injuries.
-The AC joint is not overly stable and its location makes it quite vulnerable to injury.
+Falls are a main cause of separated shoulder injuries.
+The AC joint is not overly stable, and its location makes it quite vulnerable to injury.

-- Landing on an outstretched arm or elbow, which forces the shoulder joint upward in into the undersurface of the acromioclavicular joint.
+- Landing on an outstretched arm or elbow, forcing the shoulder joint upward into the undersurface of the acromioclavicular joint

-With either of these, the AC joint capsule is disrupted and the stabilizing ligaments are compromised.
-The grade or degree of separation depends upon the level of damage to both the ligaments and capsule.
+Either of these situations noted above will disrupt the AC joint capsule and compromise the stabilizing ligaments.
+The grade, or degree, of separation depends on the level of damage to both the ligaments and capsule.

 Grades of Separation